Zhyntil/template-web/README.md

-# This is a project for Dasmoto arts and crafts CAcademy project.
+# This is a basic web template repo for HTML, CSS, and JS.